TEDxAuckland/tedx-auckland-site/src/_videos/recipe-for-access-putting-the-public-into-public-health.md

 ---
-title: Recipe for access
+title: 'Recipe for access: putting the public into public health'
 youtube_video_id: k5piEUPgRvk
 performance: false
 highlight: false
 images:
-- image: "/uploads/grant-schofield_talk_1.jpg"
+  - image: /uploads/grant-schofield_talk_1.jpg
-- image: "/uploads/grant-schofield_talk_2.jpg"
+  - image: /uploads/grant-schofield_talk_2.jpg
 related_posts:
-- blog_post:
 ---

 Grant argues that in the modern world there should be more public citizens involved in shaping public health.